dlussky/dotfiles/README.md

 Some of my personal configs
 =============

-My personall stuff, that helps me making ubuntu useable)
+My personall stuff, that helps me making ubuntu usable)